 This is the online homework associated to one of two advanced content paths you could take in the course.
 You are only expected to work in one path!
-Students who master at least one Advanced module are expected to complete some portion of the Advanced Homework August 9, 2023, 11:59pm EST.
+Students who master at least one Advanced module are expected to complete some portion of the Advanced Homework by the last day of class, August 6th 11:59pm EST.